In Part 5 of her Leaky Gut series, Dr. Doni completes her exploration of the causes of Irritable Bowel Syndrome and their relationship to Leaky Gut.

 Part 5 of Dr. Doni’s Series on Leaky Gut

-Last week we started down the path of exploring common underlying causes of Irritable Bowel Syndrome (known as IBS), a condition with many possible interrelated causes.
+In the first three parts of this series we have taken a broad look at Leaky Gut: what it is, how to test for it and how to treat it.
+Last week, we started down the path of exploring common underlying causes of Irritable Bowel Syndrome (known as IBS), a condition with many possible interrelated causes.
 We discussed the first 5 causes (lactose intolerance, fructose malabsorption, SIBO, dysbiosis, and yeast overgrowth), how they relate to Leaky Gut, how to test for them and possible treatment options.
 Click below to catch up: